The Xentara Modbus Driver v1.2

 |

-Polls are a type of Xentara I/O batch.
+Polls are a type of Xentara I/O transaction.

 Xentara acquires the value of Modbus channels by polling the device.
 Each poll object queries the values of the channels attached to it in the configuration.
 Each poll has a task named execute* that must be inserted into a Xentara execution pipeline.
 If you do not schedule this task, the values of the associated channels will never be updated.